mohammedsbd/OOP/README.md

     FOREIGN KEY (customer_id) REFERENCES customers(customer_id),
     FOREIGN KEY (driver_id) REFERENCES drivers(driver_id)
 );
-Update your DBConnection class with your MySQL credentials.
+Update the DBConnection class in the util package with your MySQL username and password.

-Getting Started
-Prerequisites
-Java JDK 11 or higher installed

-MySQL server running with your database setup

-IDE or text editor (IntelliJ IDEA, Eclipse, VSCode, etc.)

 Running the Project
 Clone the repository: